Zaid-EL-IDRISSI/PVB/README.md

 # Physical Education Quiz and Magazine Website

-This is a web project created for a Physical Education class at Lycée Ben M'sik, developed by a student team led by Professor Omar Fernani.
+This is a web project created for a Physical Education class at Lycée Ben M'sik, developed by Zaid.

 ## Project Description